 What are Article 4 Directions?

 Permitted development rights allow certain building works and changes of use to be carried out without having to make a planning application.
 An Article 4 Direction removes permitted development rights for a specific property or area, which means that planning permission would be required for that type of development.

 Recent Article 4 Directions

-Hammersmith & Fulham Council have recently confirmed two borough-wide directions under Article 4(1) of The Town and Country Planning (General Permitted Development) (England) Order 2015 (‘GPDO’), removing permitted development rights relating to changes of use from offices/light industrial to residential and development rights associated with basement development.
+Hammersmith & Fulham Council have confirmed a borough-wide direction under Article 4(1) of The Town and Country Planning (General Permitted Development) (England) Order 2015 (‘GPDO’), removing permitted development rights relating to basement development.

-The directions were made on 25 April 2017 and apply to the entire area of the London Borough of Hammersmith & Fulham (excluding the area designated as the Old Oak and Park Royal Development Corporation Area).
-The directions were confirmed by the council on 16 April and came into force on 26 April 2018.
+The direction was made on 25 April 2017 and apply to the entire area of the London Borough of Hammersmith & Fulham (excluding the area designated as the Old Oak and Park Royal Development Corporation Area).
+The direction was confirmed by the council on 16 April and came into force on 26 April 2018.